 Lack of appetite

-If your notice that your rabbit is not eating the same amount of food per day, you should take that seriously and do anything you can to fix it.
+If you notice that your rabbit is not eating the same amount of food every day, you should take that seriously and do anything you can to fix it.

 You should also go to a veterinarian and get proper advice on how to handle it.

-Rabbits in the wild are naturally energetic creatures and would spend hours exploring, playing, and running around looking for food.
+Rabbits in the wild are naturally energetic creatures and will spend hours exploring, playing, and running around looking for food.

 If you notice that your rabbit is suddenly lethargic, bring them to a veterinarian to make sure that everything is fine.

-Depressed rabbits would often Pace back and forth inside their cage.
-This behavior is usually caused by a small cage or lack of exercise.
+This behavior is usually caused by a small cage or a lack of exercise.

-A rabbit that’s normal and relaxed would stretch itself out whenever they’re resting.
+A rabbit that’s normal and relaxed would stretch itself out whenever it’s resting.

 Reasons why rabbits get depressed

-If you confine a rabbit in a small cage for long periods of time without giving them enough exercise, there’s a high chance that your rabbit would get depressed sooner or later.
+If you confine a rabbit in a small cage for long periods of time without giving them enough exercise, there’s a high chance that your rabbit will get depressed sooner or later.

 Lack of social interactions.

-Another reason why rabbits would get depressed is when they don’t have enough social interaction with either you, their owner or preferably, another rabbit.
+Another reason why rabbits get depressed is when they don’t have enough social interaction with either you, their owner, or, preferably, another rabbit.

 In pain or sick rabbit.

-Rabbits who are in pain or sick would often show all the signs of depression, like tensed body language, secluding themselves, aggression, lethargy, and lack of appetite.
+Rabbits who are in pain or sick often show all the signs of depression, like tense body language, secluding themselves, aggression, lethargy, and lack of appetite.